OWASP/Top10/2017/en/0xB3-next-mgrs.md

 ## This is just the start

 Starting the application security journey can feel overwhelming.
 A key takeaway is that you can't review your way to building a bridge; at some point you must build it.
-Let's ensure that security is deeply esconced within the organization, and aligned with organizational objectives.
+Let's ensure that security is deeply ensconced within the organization, and aligned with organizational objectives.